ryanhamilton/questdb.io/docs/concept/deduplication.md

 INSERT INTO TICKER_PRICE VALUES ('2023-07-14', 'AAPL', 105.18); -- row 4
 ```

-Then the deduplication will overwrite row 1 by row 2 because the values of both deduplication keys have the same value, e.g.
-`ts='2023-07-14'` and `ticker='QQQ'`.
-The same happens with the second pair of rows and the row 4 overwrites row 3.
-As the result of these inserts the table will contain 2 rows only
+In this case, deduplication overwrites row 1 with row 2 because both deduplication keys have the same values: `ts='2023-07-14'` and `ticker='QQQ'`.
+The same behavior applies to the second pair of rows, where row 4 overwrites row 3.
+As a result, the table contains only two rows

 ```sql